About half marathons in the UK

-If you're after something more local, there are hundreds of smaller races all over the country organised by local running clubs and race directors.
-For those willing to pack up their running shoes and travel a bit further for the race of a lifetime, why not take a look at our pick of the World's Top 12 Half Marathons.
+For something more local, there are hundreds of smaller races all over the country organised by local running clubs and race directors.

 How far is a half marathon?

-How long do I need to train for a half marathon?
+How long does it take to train for a half marathon?